 They worked hard and scraped enough savings to buy a farm in the newly created county of Juneau (formerly part of Adams County).
 The farm in Kildare Township was small but provided well enough, and their family grew.
 George and Clark had three new siblings, Jennie Jane, Daniel, and James, all before 1850.
 By 1860, Julian’s brother, Lewis, moved into the county, probably because of Julian’s favorable reports.

 The family began to go their separate ways.
 It seems they lost young Clark after the births of Elizabeth’s namesake and their last son, Alfred.
-The younger Elizabeth went by her nickname Linna, after her middle name Adeline.
 By 1870 they returned once again to Milton Township, Rock County, where Elizabeth’s family was still farming.
 They found a home next to Isaac Bullis, who had arrived in the area ten years earlier, and Julian set up shop as a carpenter.
 George had fallen in love and married Marion Tucker the year before.
 He lived next door and worked alongside Julian as a carpenter, while Marion stayed home with the firstborn grand-baby DeJean (Carrie Irene).
 Julian and Elizabeth sent their son, James, to live with his cousin, James Bullis.
-Daniel, Linna, and Alfred stayed with Julian and Elizabeth.
+Daniel, young Elizabeth, and Alfred stayed with Julian and Elizabeth.
 Jennie did the inevitable and got married in 1871 to Edwin Bond.

-Something changed, or perhaps, something came to a head.
-After a short stay in Kansas, Elizabeth and Linna left Julian and moved closer to Daniel, George, and Jennie in Iowa.
+Something change, or perhaps, something came to a head.
+After a short stay in Kansas, Elizabeth, her youngest daughter, and her son, Daniel, left Julian and moved closer to George and Jennie’s families in Iowa.
 And, while James and Alfred made it to Kansas with their parents, they too were soon missing from the picture.
 The lack of records for the two does not mean death.
 James, at least, survived to adulthood and may have ventured off on his own.

-Yet something caused Elizabeth to leave Julian in Kansas.
+Yet something caused Elizabeth and her children to leave Julian in Kansas.
 Perhaps they all rallied to George and Marian when they lost their oldest child, Carrie Irene, in 1879.
-Maybe, this was the excuse Elizabeth needed to leave Julian and take (or send) her youngest daughter to Iowa.
+Maybe, this was the excuse Elizabeth needed to leave Julian and take (or send) her younger children to Iowa.

 By 1880, Julian was still in Kansas, working as a carpenter and postmaster, but living with another woman.
-Up in Iowa, Linna married Eugene J. Pitts.
+Up in Iowa, Elizabeth married her youngest, and final, dependent child off to Eugene J. Pitts.
 Elizabeth’s happiness was brief, though.
-After her grandson, Evan Edward Pitts, was born, Linna, died.
+After her grandson, Evan Edward Pitts, was born, her namesake daughter, the younger Elizabeth, died.
 Mother Elizabeth returned to Wisconsin, perhaps to be near her Bullis siblings, who mostly remained in Rock County.

 The most tragic part of Elizabeth Bullis DeJean’s life is her death.
 She was very hard to find, you see.
 And even now, I am not 100% certain it is she, but I found the death certificate for one Elizabeth DeJean, a 66-year-old (b. ~1823) housewife whose place of birth and husband’s name was unknown.
 She died of “inanition” (exhaustion caused by lack of nourishment) on 13 April 1889 at the County Poor Farm at Johnstown, Rock County, Wisconsin.
 She was buried at the “Cemetery at County Farm.”
 There is no headstone, no grave marker, no memory of Elizabeth.